steintore/openhabTouchPanel/README.md

 # openhabTouchPanel
 This repository is the start of my new OpenHAB smart house touch panel.
-Technologies used so far: JavaScript, React.js and Twitter Bootstrap
+Technologies used so far: React.js, FontAwesome and Twitter Bootstrap

 ## installation
 - clone the repository into for example openhab/webapps/panel
+- npm install
-- start openhab
+- start openhab locally
+- npm run dev
 - go to localhost:8080/panel

 ## Notes